thibault-roux/compare/README.md

 # compare
-Generate an html file to compare ASR output
+Generate an html file to compare ASR outputs.